Private equity firms look to pick up pieces at UK's Co-op

-LONDON Nov 21 Private equity firms are circling UK mutual The Co-operative Group, hoping the food-to-funerals group will be forced into selling off parts of its business as it battles to contain a scandal engulfing its banking arm.
+LONDON Private equity firms are circling UK mutual The Co-operative Group , hoping the food-to-funerals group will be forced into selling off parts of its business as it battles to contain a scandal engulfing its banking arm.

 The Co-op's chairman, Len Wardle, resigned on Tuesday after the ex-chairman of its bank, Paul Flowers, a Methodist minister with little banking experience was caught on camera allegedly arranging to buy cocaine and crystal meth.